Vice President Pence campaigns in Baton Rouge for Eddie Rispone

 The vice president’s second trip to the Louisiana this month wasn’t for a rally like in Kenner a week before the general election.

-This time around he shook hands, took pictures, and even made an unannounced stop at a local restaurant, the Dearman’s Drug Diner.
+This time around he shook hands, took pictures, and even made an unannounced stop at a local restaurant, the Dearman’s Drug Diner where he talked with voters.

 Meanwhile, at the Baton Rouge Press Club, Governor John Bel Edwards criticized Rispone for skipping public events and dodging policy questions.